Skip to main content

 Round Lab

 I'm originally from eastern Pennsylvania and loved my experience at Elizabethtown College where I achieved a B.S. in Biotechnology.
 Because of my supportive and enthusiastic mentors there (so much so that one of my professors and I have a matching research-related tattoo), I decided to pursue my Ph.D in microbiology!
 While coming to Utah was a big change, I have never regretted that decision!
-I enjoy learning more about the unseen and often unknown world of microbiology, and I can't wait to see where my studies will take me.
-Outside of the lab, I love to read, hike, and paint, so the breathtaking views that Salt Lake City provides are an extra bonus.
+I enjoy learning more about the unseen and often unknown world of microbiology, and am excited to be pursuing research in Dr. June Round’s lab on the commensal bacteria Turicibacter and how it provides metabolic protection to its host.
+Outside of the lab, I love to read, hike, and paint.

 Lab Website